capitual/react-native-capface/README.md

 ### `enroll(data?: Object)`

 This method makes a 3D reading of the user's face.
-But, you must use to **subscribe** user in FaceTec SDK or in your server.
+But, you must use to **subscribe** user in Capface SDK or in your server.

 | `Object` | type     | Required | Default     |
 | -------- | -------- | -------- | ----------- |